york-solutions/chromeless-fs-clearing/README.md

 # chromeless-fs-clearing

-Debug a weird bug with chromeless where the page contents are being cleared
+Debug a weird bug with chromeless where the page contents are being cleared after performing a few actions.